jacekturek/fuzyecon/README.md

 The ("sets") library in R is a tool where fuzzy logic is implemented. [^1]

 It is iteresting to learn about the features of fuzzy sets as well as fuzzy logic to use AI in economic modeling.
 Fuzzy logic deals with reasoning and decision-making.
 In fuzzy sets the membership is a matter of degree.
 It can mimic human reasoning, handle imprecise and noisy data.
-Disadvantages are the AI may not be as precise as other methods (here: equations) it may be subjective in defining membership funcions and rules.
+Disadvantages - the AI may not be as precise as other methods (here: equations) it may be subjective in defining membership funcions and rules.

 > Fuzzy logic in economics